mark-watson/Java-AI-Book/manuscript/kgn.md

 The class **EntityDetail** defines SPARQL query templates in lines ??-??
 TBD that have slots for the URI of the entity URI.
 We use different templates for different entity types.

 We mentioned the **OPTIONAL** triple matching patterns in the chapter *Semantic Web*.
 Before looking at the Java code, let's first look at how optional matching works.
-We will run the KGN application asking for information on the city Seattle and then use the **sparql** command to print the generated SPARQL produced by the method **cityResults** (most output is not shown here for brevity):
+We will run the KGN application asking for information on the city Seattle and then use the **sparql** command to print the generated SPARQL produced by the method **cityResults** (most output is not shown here for brevity).
+On line 2 I enter the query string "Seattle"" and on line 22 I enter the command "sparql" to print out the generated SPARQL:

-{lang="sparql",linenos=on}
+linenos=on}
 ~~~~~~~~
 Enter entities query:
 Seattle